The Great De Gaulle Stone Operation: Plot

 The Inspector returns the diamond to the Commissioner, and puts it in a safe.
 Unfortunately, the safe turns out to be the evil three in disguise.
 The Inspector and Deux-Deux pursue the thieves to a hotel, where the Inspector's attempts at catching them meet with a predictable lack of success.
-The Inspector is shot in the eye by, but when he shows Deux-Deux what is coming through the keyhole, Deux-Deux begins whooping excitedly at what he sees (presumably Can-Can dancers).
+As the thieves barricade themselves inside a hotel room, the Inspector is shot in the eye through the keyhole from outside, but when he shows Deux-Deux what is coming through the keyhole, Deux-Deux begins whooping excitedly at what he sees (presumably Can-Can dancers).
 The Inspector takes a second look and is shot again.
-When the Inspector announces he will shoot at the count of three, the Brothers Matzoriley escape in their car, knocking down the door and flattening the Inspector, who fires a bullet that only drops to the ground.
+When the Inspector announces he will shoot at the count of three, the Matzoriley Brothers escape in their car, knocking down the door and flattening the Inspector, who fires a bullet that only drops to the ground.

-The three are finally surrounded in their hideout by the Inspector and a number of backup units.
+The three are finally surrounded at their hideout by the Inspector, Deux-Deux, and a number of backup units.
 Realizing that they are finished, Wong places the diamond in a glass of water, within which it is inconspicuous.
-The Inspector and the other officers break in, and apprehend the thieves.
+The Inspector, Deux-Deux, and the other officers break in, and apprehend the thieves.
 While the others search for the missing diamond, the Inspector decides to help himself to the nearby glass of water, and swallows the diamond in the process.
-He is then rushed to the hospital where the De Gaulle diamond is surgically removed and given to the assisting nurse, which is actually the Brothers Matzoriley in disguise.
+He is then rushed to the hospital where the De Gaulle diamond is surgically removed and given to the assisting nurse, whom is actually the Matzoriley Brothers in disguise.
 The Inspector touches the area of the cut in his surgery, where the diamond was removed, and winces in pain, when he describes how he feels about the diamond escapade.

 Production notes

 The Great De Gaulle Stone Operation was released with the James Bond film Thunderball during its original theatrical run.
 The title is a parody of the medical condition gallstones as well as a reference to then-French President, Charles de Gaulle.

-The Brothers Matzoriley first appeared in the credits of A Shot in the Dark and were seen again in The Super 6, another cartoon series produced in 1966 by Depatie-Freleng.
+The Matzoriley Brothers first appeared as unnamed characters in the opening credits of A Shot in the Dark, and were seen again in The Super 6, another cartoon series produced in 1966 by Depatie-Freleng.
 They were referred to in the series as "The Brothers Matzoriley."

 The Pink Panther Show contained a laugh track when the Pink Panther cartoons were broadcast on NBC-TV.
 Currently, the laugh-tracked version airs on the Spanish language Boomerang TV channel.